-Now that the McPlant burger and other vegan offerings are officially underway, McDonald’s may see an influx of plant-based patrons in the States.
-With Beyond Meat behind the soon-to-come plant-based menu items, we’re confident this fast-food behemoth will draw us back in.
-While we impatiently wait in the US for the McPlant burger to arrive on November 3, we’re perusing Mickey-D’s menu to see what other options are available.
+Now that the McPlant burger and other vegan offerings are slowly rolling out, McDonald’s may see an influx of plant-based patrons in the States.
+With Beyond Meat behind the plant-based menu items, we’re confident this fast-food behemoth will draw us back in.
+While we impatiently wait in the US for the McPlant’s national rollout, we’re perusing Mickey-D’s menu to see what other options are available.
 Here are all the vegan offerings currently at McDonald’s and the tantalizing items to come.

 Of the five options listed on this hybrid breakfast/dessert menu, the Baked Apple Pie is the vegan go-to.
 Considering veganized pastries are a rare find at most fast-food chains, we’re fairly thrilled with this flaky, sugar-dusted hand pie.

 Don’t touch those hash browns.
 Unlike most fast-food spuds, McDonald’s hash browns contain animal derivatives.
 It’s a bit odd, as the offending ingredient is beef flavoring—which is made with milk and wheat, not beef.
 Avoid the oatmeal, too.
 It’s made with light cream.
 The one vegan option in the a.m. is a plain English muffin.
 It looks like Beyond Meat has a bit of renovation to do with McDonald’s breakfast category.

 Of course, there are soft drinks, but McDonald’s offers a few unique beverage options you may wish to consider.
 All the Minute Maid slushies are vegan (Pink Lemonade, Fruit Punch, and Blue Raspberry) as well as the Honest Kids Appley Ever After Organic Juice Drink and Minute Maid Premium Orange Juice.
 Black coffee is safe as well, but be prepared to drink it straight or just with sugar—non-dairy milks are not (yet) available.